 Ferzy is a pretty good tool because it sums all results in simple and understandable numbers.

 Instead of having numerous stats, it focuses on a single number that shows keyword difficulty.
+This way even a novice user can understand the level of competitiveness much easier.

 Ferzy uses the following metrics: